EXCHANGE RULE BOOK

 - Mobile apps:

-- API connectivity is subject to rate limits, with IP whitelisting available.
+API connectivity is subject to rate limits, with IP whitelisting available.

-- Clients must maintain a funded account with a sufficient "Available Balance" to cover the order size and associated exchange fees.
+Clients must maintain a funded account with a sufficient "Available Balance" to cover the order size and associated exchange fees.

-- Order placement does not incur fees.
+Order placement does not incur fees.

-- Funds allocated to an order will be placed on hold and will remain unavailable until the order is executed or cancelled.
+Funds allocated to an order will be placed on hold and will remain unavailable until the order is executed or cancelled.

-- Clients can cancel any unfilled orders without incurring fees.
+Clients can cancel any unfilled orders without incurring fees.

 Orders are executed using a strict Price-Time Priority mechanism:

-- Orders with the most advantageous price (highest bids, lowest asks) receive priority.
+Orders with the most advantageous price (highest bids, lowest asks) receive priority.

-- In cases of identical price levels, earlier orders have execution priority.
+In cases of identical price levels, earlier orders have execution priority.

-Smart Valor AG supports the following order types:
+Smart Valor supports the following order types:

 8.1.
 Market Orders